Trees of Graphs as Boundaries of Hyperbolic Groups

-Figure 2 shows an example in which the corresponding group $G_2=\pi_1M_2$ contains, up to conjugacy, precisely one rigid factor in its Bowditch JSJ splitting.
+\Figref{fig2} shows an example in which the corresponding group $G_2=\pi_1M_2$ contains, up to conjugacy, precisely one rigid factor in its Bowditch JSJ splitting.
 This factor corresponds to the subgroup $\pi_1H_0<\pi_1 M_2$, and it is obviously isomorphic to the free group of rank 2.
-Moreover, it is not hard to observe that the rigid clusters in the Bowditsch's JSJ tree of $G_2$ coincide with the rigid vertices, and hence the rigid cluster factors coincide with the rigid factors (actually, in this case the reduced Bowditch JSJ splitting coincides with the ordinary Bowditch JSJ splitting).
+Moreover, it is not hard to observe that the rigid clusters in the Bowditch JSJ tree of $G_2$ coincide with the rigid vertices, and hence the rigid cluster factors coincide with the rigid factors (actually, in this case the reduced Bowditch JSJ splitting coincides with the ordinary Bowditch JSJ splitting).
 It follows that the group $G_2$ satisfies condition \pitmref{g_rigid_cluster_factors_vf} of \Mainthmref{1}, and hence its Gromov boundary $\partial G_2$ is homeomorphic to some regular tree of 2-connected graphs.
-In Section 14 we will give a complete description of this regular tree of graphs, in terms of the so called graphical connecting system $\mathcal{R}_{G_2}$ associated to $G_2$ in the way presented in Section 10.
+In \Secref{examples} we will give an explicit description of this regular tree of graphs, in terms of the so called graphical connecting system $\mathcal{R}_{G_2}$ associated to $G_2$ in the way presented in \Secref{S}.

-The group $G_3=\pi_1M_3$ presented at Figure 3 contains, up to conjugacy, precisely two rigid factors in its Bowditch JSJ splitting, and they correspond to the subgroups $\pi_1H_i<\pi_1M_3$, $i=1,2$.
+The group $G_3=\pi_1M_3$ presented in \Figref{fig3} contains, up to conjugacy, precisely two rigid factors in its Bowditch JSJ splitting, and they correspond to the subgroups $\pi_1H_i<\pi_1M_3$, $i=1,2$.
 It can be deduced from the corresponding graph of groups decomposition $\mathcal{G}_3$ of $G_3$ that the rigid clusters are in this case nontrivial, and that the rigid cluster factors of $G_3$ are the conjugates of the subgroup $\pi_1(H_1\cup H_2)$.
-(The corresponding reduced Bowditch JSJ graph of groups decomposition of $G_3$ is presented as $\mathcal{G}^r_3$ at the same figure.)
+(The corresponding reduced Bowditch JSJ graph of groups decomposition of $G_3$ is presented as $\mathcal{G}^r_3$ in the same figure.)
 Since obviously these rigid cluster factors are free, condition \pitmref{g_rigid_cluster_factors_vf} of \Mainthmref{1} is again satisfied, and thus the boundary $\partial G_3$ is also homeomorphic to some regular tree of 2-connected graphs.